This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

 “Being rooted means being connected to your core values.
 Because core values are the source of passion and purpose in your life.

 When you’re connected to and living your core values – your life has an intrinsic sense of meaning and purpose.
 Then, even if you’re physically tired, you’re not exhausted – you’re tired and happy.
 There’s a bone–deep satisfaction that comes from allowing the energy and inspiration of core values to move through you into the world.”

-Stop and take a moment to think about your core values, what they are, and how you see them reflected in your life. (click this link for a worksheet from Phil Wrzesinski to help you understand your Brand, a.k.a. your values)
+Please take a moment to think about your core values, what they are, and how you see them reflected in your life. (click this link for a worksheet from Phil Wrzesinski to help you understand your brand, a.k.a. your values)